serenity-is/docs/sqlite.md

 </configuration>
 ```

-Also copy MySql.Data.dll to same folder where Sergen.exe resides.
+Also copy System.Data.Sqlite.dll and its x86 and x64 folders under bin directory to same folder where Sergen.exe resides.
 Now Sergen will be able to generate code for your MySql tables.